Scottish National Trail + GPX

-A 39-stage 864 km (!!) hard walk from down south to way up north.
+A 39-stage 864 km (!!) hard (not always) walk from down south to way up north.
 This trail definitely includes pathless sections calling for more careful navigation and there will most certainly be scree and even some very serious scrambling.
 Only for the experienced!

 The Scottish National Trail is a walking route from Kirk Yetholm in the Scottish Borders, to Cape Wrath, but there is absolutely no need to do it all in one go.
 This trail is very much a Cameron McNeish project and follows long-established footpaths for much of the distance.
 It does become more difficult as it heads north though, so be prepared!
 The trail finishes with a tough stretch of backpacking - with some pathless and demanding terrain - on the final stretch.

 At Drymen the trail switches to follow the Rob Roy Way to Callander, than passes through Comrie to Aberfeldy, where the trail rejoins the Rob Roy Way to Pitlochry.